Hamtramck, Michigan: Ethnic groups

 Historically, Hamtramck received a lot of immigration from Eastern Europe.
 In the 20th century, Hamtramck was mostly Polish.
 George Tysh of the Metro Times stated that "In the early days of the auto industry, Hamtramck's population swelled with Poles, so much so that you were more likely to hear Polish spoken on Joseph Campau than any other tongue."
 Later waves of immigration brought Albanians, Bosnians, Macedonians, Ukrainians, and Yemenis.
-By 2001 many Bangladeshis, Bosnians, and Iraqi Chaldeans were moving to Hamtramck.
+By 2001 many Bangladeshis, Bosnians, and Iraqi Assyrians were moving to Hamtramck.
 As of 2011 almost one in five Hamtramck residents was Asian (excluding those from South-west Asia).
 As of 2003, over 30 languages are spoken in Hamtramck and more than four religions are present.
 The four principal religions are, Islam, Christianity, Hinduism and Buddhism.

 In June 2013, the city's Human Relations Commission facilitated the raising of flags of 18 countries from which Hamtramck residents emigrated.
 They are displayed on Joseph Campau Street, with an American flag flying at either end.

-Bangladeshi-Bengali people
+Bangladeshi people

-In the 1930s, the first group of Bangladeshi-Bengalis came to Detroit and Hamtramck.
+In the 1930s, the first group of Bengalis came to Detroit and Hamtramck.
 The first significant population of Bengalis began arriving in the late 1980s and the Bengalis became a large part of the city's population in the 1990s.
 The largest growth occurred in the 1990s and 2000s.
 By 2001 many Bangladeshi Americans had moved from New York City, particularly Astoria, Queens, to Hamtramck and the east side of Detroit.
 Many moved because of lower costs of living, larger amounts of space, work available in small factories, and the large Muslim community in Metro Detroit.
 Many Bangladeshi Americans moved into Queens, and then onwards to Metro Detroit.

 In 2002, over 80% of the Bangladeshi population within Wayne, Oakland, and Macomb counties lived in Hamtramck and some surrounding neighborhoods in Detroit.
 That area overall had almost 1,500 ethnic Bangladeshis.
 Almost 75% of Bangladeshi Michiganders live in Hamtramck.

 By 2002, a Bengali business district formed along Conant Avenue and some residents called it "Little Bengal".
 The district, along Caniff and Conant streets, included markets, stores, mosques, and bakeries owned by Bangladeshis, Indians, and Pakistanis.
 By 2008 the Bengali business district, between Davison and Harold Street, and partially within the city limits of Detroit, received the honorary title "Bangladesh Avenue" and was to be dedicated as such on November 8, 2008.
 Akikul H. Shamin, the president of the Bangladesh Association of Michigan, estimated that Bangladeshi people operate 80% of the buildings and businesses in the portion of Conant Avenue.
 As of February 2008 the city planned to erect signage reading "Bangladesh Town" in the business district.

 In 2002, the estimate of Hamtramck inhabitants of origins from South Asia was from 7,000 to 10,000.
 As of 2001, 900 registered students who spoke Bengali and Urdu attended Hamtramck Public Schools.
+Most Bangladeshis in Hamtramck originate from the north-eastern region of Sylhet in Bangladesh; therefore, most speak Sylheti.

 As of 2014, there are over 13 Bengali clothing shops in the city.